December 19 — Parashat Miketz/Chanukah/Rosh Chodesh/Chag HaBanot

 Important Messages

-• New families are moving to Highland Park If you hear of any new families moving to Highland Park, please inform the Hospitality Committee.
+• New Families are moving to Highland Park If you hear of any new families moving to Highland Park, please inform the Hospitality Committee.

 • The Ḥesed Committee Contact the at Ḥesed Committee at hesed@etzahaim.groups.io if you know of a member or family of a member who is in a local hospital or nursing home.
 They are also looking for volunteers who can cook of shop for births or other needs.